Tobacco-free policy FAQ

 Where can I go to smoke?

 You will need to leave Legacy property to use any tobacco product.
-Sidewalks and streets that not within the Legacy medical center campuses are considered public property.
+Sidewalks and streets that are not within the Legacy medical center campuses are considered public property.

 What about using restrooms, stairwells or cars as places to smoke?